 Transportation and Commuting Expenses

-When planning your cost of living, compare a predictable transit pass to variable driving costs, and factor occasional rideshare trips.
+When planning your cost of living, compare a predictable transit pass to variable driving costs.
+Factor occasional rideshare trips.
 Living closer to work/school can be the biggest saver.

 Goods, Services, and Entertainment Costs

-San Antonio’s regional price level sits a few percent below U.S. average, which generally helps with day-to-day goods and services (haircuts, clothing, entertainment).[12]
-You’ll still see wide spreads by venue and neighborhood—use free/low-cost community events and memberships to keep discretionary spending predictable.
+San Antonio’s regional price level sits a few percent below U.S. average.
+This generally helps with day-to-day goods and services (haircuts, clothing, entertainment).[12]
+You’ll still see wide spreads by venue and neighborhood.
+Use free/low-cost community events and memberships to keep discretionary spending predictable.

 How Much Salary You Need to Live Comfortably